 Why it matters: Morocco is a Muslim-majority country.
 There’s no legal dress code for tourists, but knees and shoulders covered is the unspoken norm — especially in medinas, smaller towns and rural Berber villages.
 Dressing modestly isn’t about hiding; it’s about blending in and being treated with more warmth.

 The fix: Pack loose linen trousers, midi dresses, light long-sleeve shirts and a scarf.
 Save the swimwear for the riad pool or Essaouira’s beach.
+The same lightweight layers also handle Morocco’s big day-to-night temperature swings, which catch a lot of first-timers off guard.

 4. Falling for the “your hotel is closed” line

 One of Morocco’s most enduring scams: a friendly stranger tells you your riad, the tannery or the main square is shut, and offers to lead you somewhere “better.”
 It almost always ends in a cousin’s carpet shop.
 Smile, say “la, shukran” (no, thank you), and keep walking.
 If you really are lost, step into a café or shop and ask the owner — most will help without expecting anything in return.
+When in doubt, message your riad and ask them to send someone to meet you at a known landmark.

 5. Hiring unofficial guides